40docs/docs-forticnapp-code-security/hands-on-labs/00-prerequisites.md

     **Install the Lacework FortiCNAPP CLI components for IAC and SCA:**

     1. Run `lacework component install iac` in the Lacework FortiCNAPP CLI.
-    2. Run 'lacework component install sca` in the Lacework FortiCNAPP CLI.
+    2. Run `lacework component install sca` in the Lacework FortiCNAPP CLI.

 ??? tip "Configure the Lacework VSCode extension"